 Remark: From version 19, HFSQL is the new name of HyperFileSQL.

 - Several server triggers can be associated with the same data file.

 - The triggers being defined on the server, they are taken into account regardless of the client application run.
 Any new trigger defined on the server is automatically taken into account.

 - on the "Analysis" pane, in the "Creation" group, expand "New" and select "Trigger".

 - select "New trigger" from the popup menu of the dockable "Analysis" pane.

-- display the "HF triggers" tab of the description window of the file and click the "Create a new trigger" button.
+- display the "HF triggers" tab of the data file description window and click "Create a new trigger"